nataliiazab/nataliiazab/README.md

 ## About Me

-Junior Full Stack Developer with five years of international experience in project management.
-My passion for programming was sparked when I led four cyber security projects funded by the US Department of State.
+**I am a Junior Full Stack Developer with five years of international experience in project management.**
+<p>My passion for programming was sparked when I led four cyber security projects funded by the US Department of State.
 I was inspired by the transformative power of code, which led me to pursue a 12-month full stack development course at CodeYourFuture to develop technical skills.
-I am now eager to apply my expertise to develop innovative technology solutions.
-I enjoy working collaboratively and am seeking a tech company where I can continuously learn, grow, and contribute to meaningful projects.
+I am now eager to apply my expertise to develop innovative technology solutions.</p>

+<p>I enjoy working collaboratively and am seeking a tech company where I can continuously learn, grow, and contribute to meaningful projects.</p>

 🌐 [Check out My Portfolio](https://nataliiazab-portfolio.netlify.app)